recitativonika/tea-fi/README.md

 ```bash
 node index.js
 ```
 5. Swap POL to WPOL first to process the option 2, 3, 4 and 5.
 You can swap manually or using option 1 in the script.
+If error, try swap WPOL to tPOL manually first in tea-fi website.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.